halt-dos/hd-wiki-public/versioned_docs/version-8.0/enterprise/platform/system/settings/reports.md

 **WAF / ADC**

 The following reports are provided by the platform (built-in reports).
 Custom reports can also be generated.
-Please refer to Dashboards (under Stack Settings).
+Please refer to Dashboards (under system Settings).

 - Performance Summary
 - Attack Summary